There’s nothing more magical than the feeling you have when you wake up on Christmas day.

 Our favorite pudding, the Christmas pudding, was initially a soup made with raisins and wine.

-Edward Johnson invented the first electrical tree lights in 1882.
+Edward Johnson invented the first electric tree lights in 1882.

-The first Christmas was supposedly held in York, UK in 521AD.
+The first Christmas was supposedly held in York, the UK, in 521AD.

 The Christmas-card staple, the red robin, was originally a joke mocking postman who wore red tunics.
 These postmen were known as robins.